danitrave/CapitalCitiesGame/docs/source/prerequisites.rst

 Conda Installation
 =====

 SCALT is written in python, R and bash programming language.
-To ensure the versatility accross different operating systems, SCALT requires the installation of a **Conda** environment.
+To ensure the adaptability accross different operating systems, SCALT requires the installation of a **Conda** environment.
 Conda is a powerful command line tool for package and environment management that runs on Windows, macOS, and Linux.

-To install Conda, visit the `Conda Installation Page <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ and follow step by step for the regular installation for your operating system.
+To install Conda, visit the `Conda Installation Page <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ and follow the instructions step by step for the regular installation on your operating system.

 SCALT download
 ==============

-Subsequent to the installation of Conda, make sure that conda is activated with the following command:
+Subsequent to the installation of conda, make sure that conda is activated with the following command:

 ::